 This course is about the centrality of the photographic image - that is, an image produced by mechanical means - in our visual experience, in the rituals, practices and representation of everyday life.
 Since we no longer, if ever, experience an image in isolation from our experiences of other images and mediums, the culture and idea of photography is understood as utterly diverse in its functions.
 We will consider photography's histories, theory and practice, especially its relation to "images that move" and its profound role in what we now understand as visual culture.
 We will examine theoretical, social and cultural issues and contexts influencing image culture through specific examples from contemporary photography, film, media art and other visual media.

-(Offered as ARHA 281 and ASLC 281.)
-This course examines artistic exchanges and encounters in the Islamic world during the early modern period.
+(Offered as ARHA 281, ARCH 281, and ASLC 281) This course examines artistic exchanges and encounters in the Islamic world during the early modern period.
 We will focus on the movement of artists, objects, and systems of knowledge between and beyond the Mamluk, Ottoman, Timurid, Safavid, and Mughal courts, placing special emphasis upon encounters with the arts of Europe and East Asia.
 Among the topics to be considered are the design, circulation, and trade of textiles; the arts of diplomacy and gift exchange; the nature of curiosity and wonder; and artists’ responses to the “other.”
 This course aims to challenge conventional, essentialist binaries (e.g., East vs. West, Islamic vs. European), and to re-assess the standard art historical narratives from a more culturally, geographically, and economically interconnected perspective.

 Limited to 25 students.
-Omitted 2016-17.
-Professor Rice.2016-17: Not offered
+Omitted 2018-19.
+Professor Rice.2017-18: Offered in Fall 2017

-(Offered as ARHA 284, EUST 284, and SWAG 206.)
-This course will examine the ways in which prevailing ideas about women and gender-shaped visual imagery, and how these images influenced ideas concerning women from the Renaissance to the Enlightenment.
+(Offered as ARHA 284, EUST 284, and SWAG 206) This course will examine the ways in which prevailing ideas about women and gender-shaped visual imagery, and how these images influenced ideas concerning women from the Renaissance to the Enlightenment.
 It will adopt a comparative perspective, both by identifying regional differences among European nations and tracing changes over time.
 In addition to considering patronage of art by women and works by women artists, we will look at the depiction of women heroes such as Judith; the portrayal of women rulers, including Elizabeth I and Marie de' Medici; and the imagery of rape.
 Topics emerging from these categories of art include biological theories about women; humanist defenses of women; the relationship between the exercise of political power and sexuality; differing attitudes toward women in Catholic and Protestant art; and feminine ideals of beauty.

 Limited to 15 students.
-Spring semester.
-Professor Courtright.2016-17: Not offered
+Omitted 2018-19.
+Professor Courtright.2017-18: Not offered

 An investigation of ideas into the development of visual imagery focusing on series of works utilizing drawing and printmaking.
 Contemporary and historical references of artists' series of works will be studied in conjunction with students' individual projects, culminating in a final project consisting of a cohesive, visual body of work.
 Experimentation of conceptual and technical boundaries will be encouraged and explored.
 Discussion and critiques will be held regularly in both group and individual formats.
 Visual work will include a wide variety of drawing media, including, but not limited to traditional methods.
 The techniques of intaglio and relief printmaking will be used in combination with and concurrent to the drawn images.